Facebook

 Gutter Size

-Don’t order the wrong size — that’s a waste of time and money.
 Make sure to measure the width of the gutter top from edge to edge.
 In general, there are three widths: four, five, or six inches.

-You should also consider the length of the gutter guards.
+Also, consider the length of the gutter guards.
 These are available in small packs spanning a few feet, all the way up to hundreds of feet.
 Measure how much gutter length you have and make sure you buy the right amount of coverage.

 Durability